310mc/https-310mc.github.io-tl/source/_posts/temp/our_stella.md

 - [Enstars, Shinobu]
 tags:
 - Song Lyrics
-description: "Translation of TBA Song Lyrics by 310mc.
-By Ryuseitai from the Climax Event TBA."
+description: "Translation of Our Stella Song Lyrics by 310mc.
+By Ryuseitai from the Climax Event Stella Maris."
 permalink: songtemp/
 hidden: true
 ---